Advice for Starting a Podcast

 Listening back to recordings of your voice is not comfortable.
 Excepting experienced speakers, you will probably notice that your speech is filled with tics, filler or crutch words, stutters, ‘um’s, and other disfluencies — more than you expected.
 One strategy is simply to slow down.
 Deliberately drawing out your sentences mitigates against filling space with ‘like’s and ‘um’s while you work to turn your next thought into words.
 Embrace pauses, too.
 You can easily cut these out in post, but often they’re actually best kept in.
 Another strategy is replacement: I know someone who used to say ‘like’ very often.
 For a few weeks, he made a protracted effort at turning his ‘like’s into ‘now’s.
 Now he sounds like he knows where he’s heading, even when he’s stumbling over words.

-On the other hand, don’t aim to entirely eliminate filler words.
+On the other hand, you don’t need to try entirely eliminating filler words.
 The main reason is that fully eliminating filler words is really effortful and that effort would distract from the content of what you’re saying.
 Filler words are not randomly distributed in speech: 60%–70% of the pauses fall at the break between clauses, and that actually gives clues about syntactic structure.
 Brennan & Schober (2001) demonstrated that listeners can exploit this informational value of disfluencies to comprehend speech with disfluencies faster and more accurately than speech without them.
 Filler words can be used to signal politeness, and some amount of disfluency aids recall.

 You should also gesture with your hands if you do so in normal conversation.
 Rauscher et al. (1996) found an increase in disfluencies when gesturing was prevented.
 As well as that, Rob Wiblin points out that exaggerated gestures and facial expressions can make you sound more animated.